 Raise A Puppy, Change A Life

 Please see GALLERY for photos.
-Also, check out our Facebook page to follow the progress of the dogs in formal training (phase reports) and photos of our puppies, graduates, club outings/meetings.
-The link is in the upper right hand corner.
-You can view our page without having a Facebook account.
+Also, cj\heck out our Facebook page for pictures of recent events and updates on our dogs in formal training.
+Access is through the blue F in upper right hand corner.
+You can view our page without your own account..

 In a true emergency, take puppy to vet or ER clinic, then notify leaders.

 Most health issues can be discussed with and advised by leaders.